Code-Institute-Submissions/clacken-dev-ms1/README.md

         - Photoshop was used to create mockups of the website and to edit images and create site graphics.
     5. Balsamiq:
         - Balsamiq was used during the design process to create wireframes of the intended pages.

+## Testing
+The site was tested with the W3C Markup Validator and the W3C CSS Validator services to ensure that there were no syntax errors in the project.
+ - W3C Markup Validator - Results (link to screenshot)
+ - W3C CSS Validator - Results (link to screenshot)

+ ## Testing User Stories from User Experience (UX) section
+ - First Time Visitor Goals
+ Elaborate
+ -Returning Visitor Goals
+ Elaborate
+ -Frequent User Goals
+ Elaborate

+ ## Further Testing
+ - a test
+ - another test
+ -yet another test which was performed

+ ## Known Bugs
+ - a known Bug
+ - another known Bug

+ # Deployment
+ ## Github pages
+ The project was deployed to Github Pages using the following steps:
+ 1. The steps involved

+ ## Forking the GitHub repository
+ Forking the GitHub repository allows us to make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.
+ This can be done by using the following steps:
+ 1. The first step in forking a repository

+ ## Making a local clone
+ 1. Make the clone steps

+ # Credits
+ ## Code
+ - Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+Bootstrap JavaScript CDN was also implemented to add some animation to the navbar.
+ ## Content
+ - All content was written by the developer unless specifically commented in the code as being from another source.
+ ## Media
+ - Images were sourced from Pexels, Unsplash and Pixabay.
+Some were left unaltered and others were edited in Photoshop before being used.
+ ## Acknowledgements
+ - My Mentor for the ongoing encouragement, support and professional assistance throughout the project development.